-In red highlighted area of the image below, you may see all options to make a scheduled attack:
+In the following image you may see all options to make a scheduled attack:

-You have two ways to define the time to send the troops:
+You have two ways to define Departure Time:

-- By Remaining Time: Which is defined in the first upper row (in) by setting number of hours and minutes from the moment you click “Send Later” button.
+- By Remaining Time: Which is defined in the first upper row (in) by setting number of hours and minutes.
 For example, if you set 30 minutes.
-The attack will be sent in 30 minutes from the moment you click the button.
+The attack will be sent in 30 minutes from the moment that you click “SCHEDULE” button.

-Once you click “Send Later” button.
+Once you click “SCHEDULE” button.
 The scheduled attack is added in the Scheduled Attacks Grid where you can manage all your scheduled Attacks:

 The grid has the following columns: